by Jack Norris, RD

 Average urinary iodine concentration (UIC) is used to determine the iodine status of a population.
 The World Health Organization (WHO) suggests these categories (WHO, 2007):

-But there are problems with using the WHO’s cutoffs to determine the iodine adequacy of an adult population.
-Iodine status has primarily been studied in school-age children, and Zimmermann and Andersson (2012) point out that the WHO extrapolated adequate UIC levels for populations of school-age children to adults; they provide evidence that an adequate average UIC for an adult population is about 60 to 70 µg/l.
+There are problems with using the WHO’s cutoffs to determine the iodine adequacy of an adult population: Iodine status has primarily been studied in school-age children and Zimmermann and Andersson (2012) point out that the WHO extrapolated adequate UIC levels for populations of school-age children to adults; they provide evidence that an adequate average UIC for an adult population is about 60 to 70 µg/l.

 UIC and Urine Volume

 None of the studies measuring the UIC of vegans adjusted for urine volume, which could be higher for vegans due to plant foods containing more water, resulting in artificially low UIC measurements.
 One study has measured urine volume of people while on a lacto-ovo-vegetarian diet (Siener, 2002).
-In the table below, their data was used to create a factor to adjust the UIC of lacto-ovo-vegetarians and vegans for urine volume.
+In the table below, we used their data to adjust the UIC of lacto-ovo-vegetarians and vegans for urine volume.
 The dotted lines in the Diet Type vs. UIC figure (above) represent what the UIC for lacto-ovo-vegetarians and vegans might be if they were adjusted for urine volume, though this should be considered purely hypothetical.

 UIC and Creatinine